oreoswin/Nukem-Rico/README.md

 One thing that I constantly found my self asking throughout my campaign playthrough was “Where the hell are the nukes?!”
 Now that ive completed my playthrough on brutal, I decided to dive into looking at the game files on how to make modifications.

+This mod will make the rocket troopers have the ability to use a tactical nuke at elite status

 Before installing, make a backup of your original files!!

 Step 1.
 Navigate to the folder “C:\Program Files (x86)\Steam\steamapps\common\Starship Troopers - Terran Command\Starship Troopers_Data\StreamingAssets\Data”